RanHao1999/SWA-Data-Analysis/README.md

   dividing_idx

 ---
-# Of the following 2, choose one that you favour.
+# GMM Separation, of the following 2, choose one that you favour.
- # 🧪 2.1.
+ ## 🧪 2.1.
 Running GMM on Long Intervals (Sequential)
  Use: GMM_3components.py
  Set:
    tstart (the timeslice (GMM_Hao_Tutorial.ipynb) + 4s, just make sure that the folder names match) tend

-# 🧪 2.2 Parallel GMM.
+## 🧪 2.2 Parallel GMM.
   To accelerate the computation, use: GMM_3component_parallelised.py
   Concept:
   To enable parallelisation while keeping temporal continuity, we process the time series in blocks (e.g. N = 15 slices ≈ 1 min at 4 s cadence).